- About the City of Alexandria

 Organizations that may be otherwise exempt from real estate tax will pay the tax on any property or portion of a property used for or generating unrelated business income.

-All motor vehicles normally parked, stored, or garaged (having situs) in the City of Alexandria, including vehicles with out-of-state plates, must be registered for the City's annual personal property tax and display a City windshield decal.
+All motor vehicles normally parked, stored, or garaged (having situs) in the City of Alexandria, including vehicles with out-of-state plates, must be registered for the City's annual personal property tax.
 All motor vehicles, such as trailers, registered to a City address with the Virginia Department of Motor Vehicles must also be registered with the City.
 The annual personal property tax bill is mailed in August and must be paid by October 5.
 Payments on newly registered vehicles are due within 30 days of the billing date.

 Non-profits receive exemptions from the collection and/or payment of certain miscellaneous taxes and reduced rates for others.
 Reductions and/or exemptions for each tax are listed below.